juandesi/mqtt-connector/docs/operations/publish.md

 ## Retain

-The retain flag indicates that the message should be stored at the broker for its topic.
+The retain flag indicates that the message should be stored in the broker for its topic.
 New subscribers then get the last retained message on that topic even if they were not connected when it was published.

 | Property | Default | Type | Expression |